Skies of Arcadia: Reception

-The game was a finalist for the "Best Dreamcast Game" and "Best Role-Playing Game" awards at GameSpots Best and Worst of 2000 Awards, both of which went to NFL 2K1 and Chrono Cross, respectively.
-During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Skies of Arcadia in the "Character or Story Development", "Console Role-Playing", "Console Game of the Year" and "Game of the Year" categories; all were ultimately awarded to Baldur's Gate II: Shadows of Amn, Final Fantasy IX, SSX and Diablo II, respectively.
-The game was also nominated for the "Best Console RPG" and "Best New Game Character" (Vyse) awards at The Electric Playgrounds Blister Awards 2000, both of which went to Valkyrie Profile and Ulala from Space Channel 5, respectively.
+Skies of Arcadia was a finalist for the "Best Dreamcast Game" and "Best Role-Playing Game" awards at GameSpots Best and Worst of 2000 Awards, which went to NFL 2K1 and Chrono Cross.
+At the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated it in the "Character or Story Development", "Console Role-Playing", "Console Game of the Year" and "Game of the Year" categories; these went to Baldur's Gate II: Shadows of Amn, Final Fantasy IX, SSX and Diablo II.
+Skies of Arcadia was also nominated for "Best Console RPG" and "Best New Game Character" (Vyse) at The Electric Playgrounds Blister Awards 2000, which went to Valkyrie Profile and Ulala from Space Channel 5.
+The American game developer Tim Schafer of Double Fine said Skies of Arcadia and another Dreamcast game, Rayman 2: The Great Escape, were the main influences on his 2005 game Psychonauts: "You can see how if you mash those games together, you get Psychonauts."

-Game Informer later listed it as one of the top 10 Dreamcast games.
-In a 2017 retrospective from Metacritic on the highest-rated exclusive games (at time of release) per platform, Skies of Arcadia placed third for the Dreamcast, behind Soulcalibur and Jet Grind Radio.
-In 2023, Time Extension included the game on their "Best JRPGs of All Time" list.